srinathsai/Building-SpringBoot-MicroServices/README.md

 ![Image showing differences between MicroService and Monolithic Architecture](https://github.com/srinathsai/Building-SpringBoot-MicroServices/blob/main/differences%20between%20monolithic%20and%20micoservices.png)

 ## Features of Microservices that were explored :
-  - Load Balancing between Using Spring service registry.
+  - Load Balancing between using Spring Service Registry.
   - Routing of APIs with Spring cloud's API gateway.
   - Externalization of configuration with the help of Spring config server.
   - Distributed tracing of an API request from starting to ending of it using Spring Micrometer.